webappsforengineers/wa4e-v2/README.md

 - Add a folder in src/app_modules containing app.js, appConfig.mjs, and index.html.
 These should follow the same format as the existing apps.
 - Add the path of the app to moduleConf.mjs
+- Add the app to rollup.config.js in the same pattern as the other apps.
+This will mean it is added to the dist folder when the app is built with `npm run build`.

 ### To add a new lit element (like batchTile, formTile etc.)